 A PwC firm of PwCIL cannot act as an agent of PwCIL or any other PwC firm, and it is only liable for its own acts or omissions and not those of PwCIL or any other PwC firm.
 PwCIL has no right or ability to control any member firm's exercise of professional judgement.
-The governance bodies of PwCIL are:
+The governance bodies of PwCIL are: PwC is a global network of separate firms, operating locally in countries around the world."

 - Global Board, which is responsible for the governance of PwCIL, the oversight of the Network Leadership Team and the approval of Network Standards.
 The Board does not have an external role.
-Board members are elected by partners from all PwC firms around the world every four years.

-- Network Leadership Team, which is responsible

-for setting the overall strategy for the PwC

-network and the standards to which the PwC

-firms agree to adhere.

-- Strategy Council, which is made up of the leaders of the largest PwC firms of the network, agrees the strategic direction of the network and facilitates alignment for the execution of strategy. - Network Executive Team is appointed by and reports to the Network Leadership Team.
+Board members are elected by partners from all PwC firms around the world every four years. - Network Leadership Team, which is responsible for setting the overall strategy for the PwC network and the standards to which the PwC firms agree to adhere. - Strategy Council, which is made up of the leaders of the largest PwC firms of the network, agrees the strategic direction of the network and facilitates alignment for the execution of strategy. - Network Executive Team is appointed by and reports to the Network Leadership Team.
 Its members are responsible for leading teams drawn from network firms to coordinate activities across all areas of our business.

-The total turnover achieved by statutory auditors from EU member states that are members of the PwC network is approximately Euros 3.1 billion.
+The total turnover achieved by statutory auditors from EU member states that are members of the PwC network is approximately Euros 3 billion.